 J Kay Aplin – Architectural Ceramics

-The Ceramic Garden has been evolving since I started this project five years ago.
+The Ceramic Garden has been evolving since I started this project seven years ago.
 The two biggest wall reliefs in The Ceramic House went up in 2011 and were an ambitious project to start off with!
 They cover most of the wall space facing the garden.
 The garden terraces were completed a year later in time for the 2012 opening and the butterflies and dragonflies wall decoration at the same time.
 In 2014 I added the turquoise wall containing lights above the Blackberry Hill bench and the lower pathway.
 There are still a few more things to do in the back and front gardens including a grand entranceway so keep your eye on what’s going on!

 In 2004 I created ceramic panels and sculptures for the town of Gorseinon in Wales, collaborating with a team of landscape architects who had been employed to regenerate the roadside corridor outside Penyrheol Secondary School.
 The floral theme of the tiles relates to their planting scheme.
 Originally there were three panels consisting of three columns; here I have condensed the whole into one.

 The curved façades of the Llanbradach Follies in Wales are decorated with relief tiles inspired by the interior decoration of Castell Coch, a 19th Century Folly not far from the village of Llanbradach.
 The surplus tiles from these sections have taken on a new life as the façade on the wall of the garage at the end of the garden.

 Over one thousand hand-cut tiles, glazed in colours complementing the Llanbradach Façade Wall Relief on the garage, cover the surfaces of a series of low walls around the edge of the rose patio.
 Bright yellow, orange and pink walls compete for attention but provide a sunny, Mediterrean feel.